-Maintenance of Standard Steel Doors and Frames
+Maintenance of Steel Door and Frame Assemblies

-Maintenance of Standard Steel Doors and Frames
+Maintenance of Steel Door and Frame Assemblies

 This document is intended to serve as a general outline of maintenance activities needed for standard steel doors and frames.
-However, it should be noted that the door and frame are virtually maintenance free.
 Maintenance will be, for the most part, associated with the accessories and hardware attached to the door and frame.